Lynda Carter: 21st century

-Carter expanded her voice-over work to include video games, performing voices for the nord and orsimer (orc) females in two computer games of The Elder Scrolls series beginning in 2002, and including The Elder Scrolls III: Morrowind, The Elder Scrolls IV: Oblivion, and The Elder Scrolls V: Skyrim.
-These games were developed by Bethesda Softworks; her husband, businessman Robert A. Altman was chairman and CEO of Bethesda's parent company, ZeniMax Media.
+Carter's voice-over work included video games, performing voices for the Nord and Orsimer (Orc) females in two computer games of The Elder Scrolls series beginning in 2002, and including The Elder Scrolls III: Morrowind, The Elder Scrolls IV: Oblivion, and The Elder Scrolls V: Skyrim, as well as playing a singer in a subway-converted bar in 2015's Fallout 4.
+These games were developed by Bethesda Softworks; her husband Robert A. Altman was chairman and CEO of Bethesda's parent company, ZeniMax Media.

-Carter decided to do a variety of theater projects.
 From September to November 2005, Carter played "Mama Morton" in the West End London production of Chicago.
 In 2006, her rendition of "When You're Good to Mama" was officially released on the Chicago: 10th Anniversary Edition CD box set.
 In May 2007, Carter began touring the U.S. with her one-woman musical cabaret show, An Evening with Lynda Carter.
 She played engagements at such venues as Feinstein's at Loews Regency in New York, Jazz at Lincoln Center, the Kennedy Center in Washington, D.C., the Razz Room in San Francisco, and the Catalina Jazz Club in Los Angeles.
 In June 2009, her second album, At Last was released and reached No. 10 on Billboard's Jazz Albums Chart.
 In June 2011, Carter released her third album, Crazy Little Things which she describes as a delightful mix of standards, country, and pop tunes.
 In 2015, Carter wrote and recorded five original songs for the video game Fallout 4 in which she herself stars.
 An EP of the songs from the game's soundtrack was released on iTunes on November 6, 2015.
 The song "Good Neighbor" from the EP was nominated by NAVGTR for best song under the category of Song, Original or Adapted.
 In 2018, Carter released her fourth album titled Red, Rock n' Blues with her All-Star Band which featured two vocals with her daughter, Jessica Altman.
 She continues to perform her concerts nationally at venues including The Kennedy Center in Washington, D.C., Catalina Jazz Club in Hollywood, Feinstein's at the Nikko in San Francisco, the Franklin Theater in Nashville, and Jazz at Lincoln Center in NYC.
-Lynda performs with her All-Star Band and presents her special guest, Jessica Altman.
-Jessica released her own EP "No Rules" in early 2020.
+Carter performs with her All-Star Band and presents her special guest, Jessica Altman.
+Jessica released her own EP No Rules in early 2020.